Viddi/Glass-Gallery/README.md

 - View Pictures
 - View Videos
+- Delete Pictures and Videos
+- View details for Pictures and Videos (title, date captured, file format, and size)

 ## Future Features

-- Media information for both Pictures and Videos.
-- Option to share any media file
+- Option to share any media file (this is currently hindered by the GDK, so as soon as this is updated, we will include this functionality)